This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 Kaleb Wyse wearing a black shirt standing in front of a taupe background.

-A weeknight meal works best when it uses pantry staples we have on hand.
-This recipe uses chicken breasts that I always have in my freezer and can defrost at any time.
-This is a casserole, and I had to ask myself, is there still a place for casseroles in our life?
-I grew up in an era where casseroles used canned condensed soups and ended up heavy and gloppy.
-This is a new and fresh take using the abundance of the summer season to create a hearty meal.
-The key is marinating the chicken to ensure a big flavor and moist meat.
-The chicken needs to be precooked before the zucchini, and then it all comes together with rice and some cheese.
+I also love how everything comes together in a single skillet.
+The key is marinating the chicken to ensure big flavor and moist meat.
+The chicken needs to be precooked before the zucchini, and then it all comes together with rice and golden cheese.
 Casseroles will always fill a void for a perfect weeknight meal.
 Instead of being bland and heavy, this one is filled with goodness and flavor.
-Welcome to the new era of casseroles.

 Save this post!